United States Pushes U.N. for Action Against Iran

 KELEMEN: Larry Wilkerson, who was chief of staff to former Secretary of State Colin Powell, blames the Bush administration for missing an opportunity to talk with Iran when America had a stronger hand.
 He says Iran tried to open talks soon after the U.S. toppled Saddam Hussein's regime in Iraq, when Iran thought it might be next.

-Mr. LARRY WILKERSON (Former Chief of Staff, U.S. Department of State): And we sacrificed that.
+LARRY WILKERSON: And we sacrificed that.
 We sacrificed it because we don't talk to evil.
 We don't talk to evil, that's a policy.
 That's a radical policy.
 It's a radical policy not to exercise diplomacy, particularly in matters that are of such strategic importance as Iran.

-Ambassador JOHN BOLTON (U.S. Ambassador, United Nations): Importation of Persian rugs and pistachio nuts I think are open, so there are a few things we could take a look at.
+JOHN BOLTON: Importation of Persian rugs and pistachio nuts I think are open, so there are a few things we could take a look at.
 Those were opened in the Clinton administration, I'm told, to encourage small business in Iran.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.